 - HIPAA security consulting

 The High Performance Systems (HPS) team operates and supports IU's research computing systems.
 For documentation on each system, see:

 If you have a system-specific question, contact the HPS team.

 Research storage systems

 The Research Storage team operates and supports the Scholarly Data Archive (SDA) and the home directory file systems mounted on the research computing systems.
 If you have questions about the SDA or your home directory space on IU's research computing systems, or need help with HPSS tools (for example, HSI and HTAR), contact the Research Storage team.

 High performance file systems

-The High Performance File Systems (HPFS) team operates and supports the Data Capacitor II and Data Capacitor Wide Area Network II (DC-WAN2) high-performance file systems that are mounted on IU's research supercomputers.
+The High Performance File Systems (HPFS) team operates and supports the Data Capacitor II, DC-WAN2, Slate, and Slate-Project high-performance file systems that are mounted on IU's research supercomputers.
 If you have questions about using your space on DC2, DC-WAN2, Slate, or Slate-Project, contact the HPFS team.

 Advanced Visualization Lab systems and facilities

 The Advanced Visualization Lab (AVL) team operates and supports advanced media and interactive visualization systems and facilities that help IU researchers extract knowledge from their data, and enable IU students, educators, and artists express their creative visions.
-If you have questions about using an AVL system or facility, contact AVL staff.
+If you have questions about using an AVL system or facility, contact the AVL.

 Programming tools and scientific, statistical, and mathematical software

 The Research Applications and Deep Learning (RADL) team manages the site licenses for the scientific, statistical, and mathematical applications available on IU's research computing systems.
 If you need help or have questions about using any of the programming tools, or scientific, statistical, or mathematical applications on IU's research computing systems, contact the UITS Research Applications and Deep Learning team.

 Bioinformatics and genome analysis software

 The National Center for Genome Analysis Support (NCGAS) provides support for the bioinformatics and genome analysis software available on IU's research computing systems.
 If you need help or have questions about using the bioinformatics and genome analysis packages at IU, contact NCGAS.